idodov/RedAlert/README.md

 Additionally, there exists a distinct emoji associated with each type of alert, which can be displayed alongside the alert message.

 ### Important Notice
-* If you choose to follow this guide before any active alerts are present, you may notice that the sub-sensor you later create status displays as "unavailable".
-This happens because the sensor doesn't have any stored data to reference until the first alert occurs, at which point it will be resolved.
-* This installation method relies on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method (You can also opt to install the AppDaemon add-on through Docker.
+* This installation method **relies** on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method (You can also opt to install the AppDaemon add-on through Docker.
 For additional details, please consult the following link: https://appdaemon.readthedocs.io/en/latest/DOCKER_TUTORIAL.html).
-* Following a HA system reboot, the sensor's historical data will be erased, and your custom sensors will remain inaccessible until the initial alert occurs.
+* Following a HA *system* reboot, the sensor's historical data will be erased.
 # Installation Instructions
 1. Install the **AppDaemon** addon in Home Assistant by going to Settings > Add-ons > Ad-on-store and search for **AppDaemon**.
 2. Once AppDaemon is installed, enable the **Auto-Start** and **Watchdog** options.